gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ### index.tsx

 The `index.tsx` file is similar to the `bootstrap.tsx` file of an host application but, tailored for an isolated module.
-The key distinctions are that, since the project is set up for isolated development, the module is registered with the [registerLocalModules](/reference/registration/registerLocalModules.md) function instead of the [registerRemoteModules](/reference/registration/registerRemoteModules.md) function, and a new `registerDev` function is introduced to register the development homepage (which will be covered in an upcoming section):
+The key distinctions are that the module is registered with the [registerLocalModules](/reference/registration/registerLocalModules.md) function instead of the [registerRemoteModules](/reference/registration/registerRemoteModules.md) function, and a new `registerDev` function is introduced to register the development homepage (which will be covered in an upcoming section):

 ```tsx !#10-12,16 remote-module/src/index.tsx
 import { createRoot } from "react-dom/client";